If you've been wondering “How do I create a 3D CAD Model with a 3D Laser Scanner?”, you've come to the right place.

 Approximate Building size: 30,000 sq.
 Scan Time including setup: 1 hour Registration, Segmenting, Sectioning: 45 minutes Exporting: 10 minutes Modeling in Revit: 27 hours Total time investment: Just under 30 hours

 Interested in learning how 3D laser scanning can take your work to the next level?
-To stay ahead of the curve, download our free guide, The Evolution of 3D Laser Scanning: Past, Present, and Predictions.
+To stay ahead of the curve, download our free guide, Scan to BIM Best Practices.

 About the AuthorFollow on Linkedin Visit Website